 "This new era of digital transformation takes us to a much more collaborative environment; blockchain technology allows us to trace all the operation and cargo transfer activities since all events and transactions are recorded in one place and are visible to everyone.
 The punctual and real-time follow-up will translate into efficiency and mainly, into an increase in the level of service that the client will perceive", said the Director of Technologies of CICE Group.

 The vision of the implementation of the chain of blocks of Grupo CICE and Tecnológico de Monterrey is shared by Jorge Lecona Murillo, Head of Innovation at Hutchison Ports Mexico, since from his perspective, in addition to improving procedures and service quality, all logistical processes that currently allow the port to operate normally will also benefit.

-The use of this technology will also allow counting on the information of each and every one of the products that are mobilized by him in a clear and precise way, which will generate confidence and will make easier to carry out any type of commerce in a global way.
+The use of this technology will also allow counting on the information of every one of the products that are mobilized by him in a clear and precise way, which will generate confidence and will make it easier to carry out any type of commerce in a global way.